Every town has a story, and exploring the back roads is the best way to hear them.

-As we've driven the two lane state roads in our RV, we couldn't help but notice the names of some of the towns and communities we passed through.
+As we drove the two-lane state roads in our RV, we couldn't help but notice the names of some of the towns and communities we passed through in Southwestern Georgia.

 Some places, like the sign on Highway 91 in the middle of nowhere for a community called Little Hope, were a mystery.
 We never discovered why such a pessimistic name was chosen.
 Did something bad happen there?
 Or did “Little” mean “small,” as if the place was named in honor of a larger place called “Hope.”
 Whatever, there's nothing there but the sign now.

 Not far away, we found a community called “Hopeful” and that place we learned was named for the “hopeful attitude” of its early settlers.
 Like many of the towns, tough times were evident in closed and abandoned businesses.

 But hope springs eternal in Hopeful as there we found the Hopeful Baptist Church celebrating its 175th anniversary.
 And, just down the road, a friendly farmer named Antonio and his family planting row upon row of baby lemon trees.

 Do you enjoy your Small House and BIG Yard RV Lifestyle experience?
 Maybe you need a t-shirt or hoodie to tell the world.
 This saying is a favorite in our community.
 Don't need a hoodie?
 We have mugs. 🙂

 In a town called Donalsonville, we learned how the devastation of Hurricane Michael last year (at this writing) was still very much evident, even though Donalsonville is almost 100 miles inland from where Michael came ashore along the Gulf shore.